Peachying/testinlineedit/tutorial-manage-data-disk.md

 # Tutorial - Manage Azure disks with Azure PowerShell

-Azure virtual machines use disks to store the VMs operating system, applications, and data.
+Azure virtual machines use disks to store the VMs 1111operating system, applications, and data.
 When creating a VM, it's important to choose a disk size and configuration appropriate to the expected workload.
 This tutorial covers deploying and managing VM disks.
 You learn about:

 > [!div class="checklist"]
 > * OS disks and temporary disks